docker/docs/docker-cloud/getting-started/deploy-app/12_data_management_with_volumes.md

 ## Download volume data for backup

-In this next step, you'll download the `/data` volume from Redis to your local host using SCP (secure copy).
+In this next step, you download the `/data` volume from Redis to your local host using SCP (secure copy).

 First, run an SSH service that mounts the volumes of the redis you want to back up: